rbprado/Jenkins-OSRM-Pipeline/README.md

 ### To Do:

 - Docker build is failing with the following error:
-  "CMake Error: The source directory "/src" does not appear to contain CMakeLists.txt."
-  So I am using docker pull to test the application.
+  `CMake Error: The source directory "/src" does not appear to contain CMakeLists.txt.` So I am using docker pull to test the application.

 - Provision with the node already attached on Jenkins.